rerdavies/pipedal/docs/Calibration.md

 However, there is some value to understanding the calibration process, as it may help you understand how the TooB Neural Amp Modeler works, and it may help you quickly dial in a sound that is close to what you want, which you can then tweak to your liking.

-If you frankly don't much care about any of this, skip to the section "What if I Don't Want to Calibrate my Setup?", and contiue from there.
+If you frankly don't much care about any of this (and why would you?), skip to the section "What if I Don't Want to Calibrate my Setup?", for useful guidance on trimming input and output levels for uncalibrated setups.

-## What Calibration Actually Does
+### What Calibration Actually Does

 The purpose of the calibration process is to precisely replicate the sound of a physical system